Homelessness service privacy notice

-The Ministry of Housing, Communities and Local Government (MHCLG) is undertaking an evaluation of the support provided to people sleeping rough or at risk of sleeping rough during and after the COVID-19 national lockdown.
-MHCLG is responsible for housing in England.
+The Department for Levelling Up, Housing and Communities (DLUHC) is undertaking an evaluation of the support provided to people sleeping rough or at risk of sleeping rough during and after the COVID-19 national lockdown.
+DLUHC is responsible for housing in England.

 - How well services work for people who were homeless or sleeping rough in ending homelessness and rough sleeping for them;